Overview

 Research approach

-In this project, we bring together published phylogenies of reptiles and amphibians, add in some species that are missing, and refine timelines to estimate when different groups split from one another.
-We then combine this evolutionary framework with information on where species live today, along with data on their habitat.
-This helps us trace where these lineages came from and when, and how various groups of amphibians and reptiles dispersed and diversified over the last 30 million years in this region—offering a window into the deep evolutionary history of the Eastern Ghats.
+In this project, published phylogenies of reptiles and amphibians are brought together, with additional species added to fill existing gaps.
+Timelines are refined to estimate when different groups split from one another.
+This evolutionary framework is then combined with current distribution and habitat data to trace the origins of these lineages and how various groups of amphibians and reptiles dispersed and diversified over the last 30 million years.
+Together, these analyses offer a window into the deep evolutionary history of the Eastern Ghats.

 This project will create a comprehensive evolutionary framework for reptiles and amphibians of the Eastern Ghats.
 By combining genetic data, published phylogenies, and biogeographic analyses, it will: